-In London – like other big cities in the UK, such as Liverpool – youth violence is more about where you live than what you are selling.
-In most parts of London, the boredom of everyday life is alleviated by an obsessive rivalry with crews from the block of flats down the road.
-Last August, 15-year-old schoolboy Jermaine Goupall was stabbed to death simply because he lived in the CR7 postcode and happened to be hanging out in his neighbourhood when a gang from the nearby CR0 postcode swung by armed with knives, looking for enemies to maim.
+In London—like other big cities in the UK, such as Liverpool—youth violence is more about where you live than what you are selling.
+In most parts of London, the boredom of everyday life is alleviated by an obsessive rivalry with crews from the block of apartments down the road.
+Last August, 15-year-old schoolboy Jermaine Goupall was stabbed to death simply because he lived in the CR7 zip code and happened to be hanging out in his neighborhood when a gang from the nearby CR0 zip code swung by armed with knives, looking for enemies to maim.

-Dr Ebony Reid of Brunel University carried out in-depth research, published last year, into road culture and trapping on her own estate in north London.
-She told me the bloodshed is fuelled by a crisis: too many young, socially-excluded black men living in poverty in London see postcode rivalries and a life of crime as the only viable way of making something of themselves.
-Once set on this path, says Dr Reid, they become trapped, not only physically in council estates, but within the brutalised mental state that being on road requires.
+Dr. Ebony Reid of Brunel University carried out in-depth research, published last year, into road culture and trapping on her own estate in north London.
+She told me the bloodshed is fueled by a crisis: There are too many young, socially-excluded black men living in poverty in London that see zip code rivalries and a life of crime as the only viable way of making something of themselves.
+Once set on this path, says Dr. Reid, they become trapped, not only physically in council estates, but within the brutalized mental state that being on road requires.

-"There is a structure and logic to the violence which consumes life 'on road'," says Dr Reid.
+"There is a structure and logic to the violence that consumes life 'on the road,'" says Dr. Reid.
 "Identity has to be managed, and they employ violence to redeem themselves.
-These men have nothing else, but their lives on road, and no real prospect of making it.
-But they are essentially traumatised by their experiences.
-These men feel lost, isolated and invisible."
+These men have nothing else, but their lives on the road, and no real prospect of making it.
+But they are essentially traumatized by their experiences.
+These men feel lost, isolated, and invisible."

-What is needed is empathy, not restrictions, tasers and batons.
-Crime expert Gavin Hales, who spent the 2000s analysing intense levels of violent youth crime in Brent, got it right when he said that "policymakers aspiring to prevention must meaningfully address opportunity, esteem and the worldview held by vulnerable youngsters".
+What is needed is empathy, not restrictions, tasers, and batons.
+Crime expert Gavin Hales, who spent the 2000s analyzing intense levels of violent youth crime in Brent, got it right when he said that "policymakers aspiring for prevention must meaningfully address opportunity, esteem, and the worldview held by vulnerable youngsters."

-If we fail to enter their mind-set, to understand why young people carry knives; why they live criminal lives and why they kill, there is no chance of stemming the slaughter.
-Young Londoners from marginalised communities are becoming increasingly trapped in a deadly echo chamber, a blinkered zone of narrowing horizons and artificial social media beefs, where reputation is an all-consuming currency.
+If we fail to enter their mind-set and to understand why young people carry knives, why they live criminal lives, and why they kill, there is no chance of stemming the slaughter.
+Young Londoners from marginalized communities are becoming increasingly trapped in a deadly echo chamber, a blinkered zone of narrowing horizons and artificial social media beefs, where reputation is an all-consuming currency.
 Unless they are offered a way out, young bodies like Amaan's will keep on falling.